 Kathy is a Blue Point resident and both of her children are BBP graduates.
 Her expertise is invaluable.
 She has taught in our district for thirty years and served as the academic advisor for our award winning Sixth Grade School Science Research program.
 After retiring in 2013, she was invited by Brookhaven National Labs to judge student work in their BNL May science fair.
 Kathy is the Past President of the BBP Teacher’s Association.
 Originally invited by the board to serve as our founding advisory member, we are happy to welcome her as a voting board member.

-Kate is a mother of three current BBP students, (and 2018 BBPHS grad).
-A St. Joseph’s College graduate and currently a Post partum Doula and Lactation Counselor.
-Kate is entering her 14th year of service in the Blue Point Elementary (BPE) PTA .
-This is her 6th year as Chairperson of the BPE PTA sponsored Arts in Education Program.
-She also has served as the Membership chairman and as Secretary.
+Kate is a mother of two current BBP students, (and 2018 and 2021 BBPHS grads).
+A St. Joseph’s College graduate, currently employed by a Long Island business owner with a Philanthropic mission.
+Kate’s experience in PTA Board positions, including: Chairperson of the elementary Arts in Education Program, Membership chair and Secretary.
 Kate has been a resident of Blue Point for over 25 years.
-She is proud to be one of the founding members of the SEED Foundation, as public education is something she feels passionately about.
+She is proud to be one of the founding members of the BBP SEED Foundation, as education is something she feels passionately about.

 Steve is a 1974 graduate of JWYHS.
 He received his BA at John Hopkins University and graduated University of Miami School of Law in 1982.
 He is a founding partner of the law firm Roe Taroff Taitz & Portman.
 Steve is a director at Brookhaven Memorial Hospital and a former trustee of the Bayport BluePoint Public Library.